ZupIT/beagle-docs/content/en/home/API/Screen/Navigation Bar.md

 ## **What is it?**

-Class that defines a navigation bar in the top of the screen and it's composed by the following attributes:
+A class that defines a navigation bar in the top of the screen and it's composed by the following attributes:

 | **Attribute**             | **Type**                                                | Required | Definition                                                                   |
 | :------------------------ | :------------------------------------------------------ | :------- | :--------------------------------------------------------------------------- |